Behadd: Release

-The film debuted on Hum TV on 8 June 2013, at 9:10 p.m., and had an later on-airing at Zee Zindagi on 30 August 2014.
-Hum TV also holds a red carpet premier for Behadd.
+The film debuted on Hum TV on 8 June 2013, at 9:10 p.m., and had a later on-airing at Zee Zindagi on 30 August 2014.
+Hum TV also held a red carpet premier for Behadd.

-In April 2020, Hum TV uploaded it on official YouTube channel.
-It is also available under Zee Zindagi on ZEE5 app to stream online.
+In April 2020, Hum TV uploaded it on its official YouTube channel.
+It is also available under Zee Zindagi on the ZEE5 app.

 Critical response

-The film received praise for Asim Raza's direction, Umera Ahmad's story and successful transmission of story into play, acting (particular that of Fawad Khan, Nadia Jamil, Sajjal Ali and Nadia Afgan), drama, moral messages and production values.
+The film received praise for Asim Raza's direction, Umera Ahmad's story and successful transmission of the story into a play, acting (particularly that of Fawad Khan, Nadia Jamil, Sajjal Ali and Nadia Afgan), drama, moral messages and production values.

-Despite strong positive reviews, there was much speculation that Behadd follows the same plot of Hasina Moin's 1980 PTV classic story Gudiya – (Doll).
+Despite strong positive reviews, there was much speculation that Behadd follows the same plot as Hasina Moin's 1980 PTV classic story Gudiya – (Doll).